Risk Factors Dashboard

 Governance

-Our Board of Directors (the “Board”) addresses cybersecurity risk management as part of its general oversight function.
-The Audit Committee of the Board (the “Audit Committee”) has oversight of enterprise risks, including risks related to cybersecurity.
-In this regard, the Audit Committee reviews and discusses with management the adequacy and effectiveness of our information security, technology and privacy policies and the internal controls regarding these areas.
-Our Audit Committee receives regular cybersecurity updates about general cybersecurity risks from our CSO and updates about the prevention, detection, mitigation and remediation of cybersecurity incidents from our CSO and CCPO.
-Cybersecurity updates presented to the Audit Committee are reported to the Board by the Audit Committee Chair .
-We also have a Cyber Disclosure Committee, comprised of cross-functional leaders including finance, risk, operations and investor relations and led by the CSO and CCPO, that meets to assess certain incidents and makes determinations regarding materiality.
+Our Board of Directors (the “Board”) addresses cybersecurity risks as part of its general oversight function.
+Our Audit Committee of the Board (the “Audit Committee”) oversees enterprise risks, including cybersecurity risks, and the adequacy and effectiveness of our information security, technology and policies and our internal controls regarding these areas.
+The Audit Committee receives regular cybersecurity updates from our Chief Security Officer (“CSO”), in conjunction with senior cyber legal and other professionals, and reports those updates to the Board.
+The updates address topics such as cybersecurity risks and the prevention, detection, mitigation and remediation of cybersecurity incidents.
+We have a Cyber Disclosure Committee, comprised of our CSO, cyber legal professionals and other cross-functional leaders, that meets regularly to assess and make determinations regarding certain cybersecurity incidents, and have an escalation process to inform management and the Audit Committee when appropriate.
+Additionally, our CSO identifies certain cybersecurity risks that are reviewed as part of the enterprise risk management framework and periodically presented to the Board and the Audit Committee.
 Additionally, our CSO and CCPO identify certain cybersecurity risks that are reviewed as part of the enterprise risk management framework and presented to the Board and the Audit Committee on an annual basis.

 Recently Filed